 Read about the curricula, exams and tests commonly encountered at international schools, including the UK and US systems, International Baccalaureate and International Primary Curriculum.

 Are you looking for an international school in Taiwan?
-Search here for the best international schools in Latvia; you can find a list of selected schools at the bottom of this page.
+Search here for the best international schools in Taiwan; you can find a list of selected schools at the bottom of this page.
 Use the search filters to select only girls' or boys' schools, prep schools, senior schools or sixth forms; or you can search for schools that offer a particular curriculum, such as the International Baccalaureate, the UK or US national curriculum or the International Primary Curriculum.

 A wide array of international schools serve the expatriate and dual-citizenship communities of Taiwan, which has one of East Asia’s leading tiger economies.
 Schools are clustered around the capital Taipei and coastal cities of Hsinchu, Taichung and Kaohsiung.